cirosantilli/china-dictatorship/FAQ.md

     So this puts pressure on them to take away the firewall.

-1. Programmers are more likely to develop better Firewall climbing tools is SO is blocked
+1. Programmers are more likely to develop better Firewall climbing tools if SO is blocked

 1. If we don't take any action to show our dissatisfaction, the dictatorship never ends.